Is Breast Milk Good For Baby Eczema Treatment?

-Can breast milk cure eczema?
+Can breast milk cure eczema in newborns?

 The WHO (World Health Organization) suggests that a child must be breastfed up to 2 years of age.
 The American Academy of Pediatrics suggests that the introduction of solid food for the babies usually triggers the development of atopic dermatitis.
 Cow’s milk has about 20 allergens that may be one of the triggers of eczema in the babies.

 The studies, however, conclude that these findings may not be the same for everyone.
-Breastmilk may or may not work for your baby so it’s recommended that you see a doctor if the condition worsens.
-To prevent allergens from passing on to breastmilk, a mother must follow a healthy diet and avoid foods such as wheat, corn, peanuts, eggs food additives and dairy products.
+Breast milk may or may not work for your baby so it’s recommended that you see a doctor if the condition worsens.
+To prevent allergens from passing on to breast milk, a mother must follow a healthy diet and avoid foods such as wheat, corn, peanuts, eggs food additives and dairy products.

-Health benefits of breastmilk
+Health benefits of breast milk for toddlers

 For more information on skin conditions in children, read the article below